binhe-lab/C037-Cand-auris-adhesin/02-case-studies/02-blast/README.md

 - The result shows that for _C. albicans_, the reference assembly hits are all fine.

+### _C. parapsilosis_

-- For _C. parapsilosis_, which has the most hits shorter than the 500 aa cutoff, the reference assembly was submitted in 2011 and last updated in 2020, although it is still at contig level.
+For _C. parapsilosis_, which has the most hits shorter than the 500 aa cutoff (10/15), the reference assembly was submitted in 2011 and last updated in 2020, although it is still at contig level.
 The particular strain in that assembly, CDC317, has not been subject to another sequencing effort.
-I found a scaffold-level assembly for a different strain, CBS6318 ([GCA_000982555.2](https://www.ncbi.nlm.nih.gov/assembly/GCA_000982555.2)) that was completed in 2014 and last updated in 2019, and blasted all 15 hits against that assembly.
-In particular, 10/15 hits based on the reference assembly were shorter than 500 aa.
+I found a scaffold-level assembly for a different strain, CBS6318 ([GCA_000982555.2](https://www.ncbi.nlm.nih.gov/assembly/GCA_000982555.2)), which was completed in 2014 and last updated in 2019.
+I blasted all 15 hits against that assembly.
 For one of them (XM_036807488), I used ORFfinder to identify a 414 aa product with the same start codon position in the second strain's assembly, compared with 411 aa in the reference assembly.
 For another one (XM_036807487), the predicted size in the second assembly is 420 aa vs 414 aa in the reference one. **The rest all matched between the two assemblies**.
 So overall it seems like the short products are validated at least based two assemblies, both of which used short reads.

+### _C. glabrata_

-- For _C. glabrata_, the Cormack lab has generated PacBio SRII based assemblies in 2020 for the BG strains.
+For _C. glabrata_, the Cormack lab has generated PacBio SRII based assemblies in 2020 for the BG strains.
 I chose BG2 ([ASM1421772v1](https://www.ncbi.nlm.nih.gov/assembly/GCA_014217725.1/)) as the target and blasted the three hits identified based on the reference assembly (for CBS138).

 | protein_ID     | length | mRNA_ID      | compared_to_new_assembly                                     |
 | -------------- | ------ | ------------ | ------------------------------------------------------------ |